l0ris/awscli/README.md

 Minimalistic awscli running on Alpine Linux.
-Map you credentials to /home/ec2-user/.aws as volume
+This container did not provide any credentials.
+Credentials can be injected as volume by running: docker run -it -v $HOME/.aws:/home/ec2-user/.aws aws ec2 describe-regions.